Last Updated on January 16, 2023 by Bob Filipczak

 One point to remember is that the Certificate of Eligibility is not the same as an approval for the VA loan–but it’s close.
 Once you’ve got it, your lender and the VA will work out the rest of the details of the mortgage loan.
 You don’t need to be involved.

 So the order is: Get your COE, get the loan approved by the private lender and then the VA will guarantee the loan.
-Simple, sort of.

 Active Duty Statement of Service